 The study involved four variables.
 These variables were: Institutionalization, gender, academic performance and self-concept.
 Both Institutionalization and gender were the independent variables, whereas academic performance and self-concept were the dependent variables involved in the study.
 Institutionalization was an independent variable because its effects on academic performance and self-concept were investigated.
-Similarly, gender was an independent variable because its effects on academic performance and self-concept were investigated.
+Similarly, gender was an independent variable because its effects on academic variable because its effects on academic performance.